Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 Adjust the paths for your own environment if necessary.

-wan-script contains the scripts that will run after WAN interface came up, in new version of Asuswrt-Merlin, it have been replaced by wan-start.
+wan-script contains the scripts that will run after the WAN interface comes up, in the new version of Asuswrt-Merlin, it has been replaced by wan-start.
 The first line means copy new minieap.conf to /etc, as everything has gone after rebooting.
 Then it restarts MiniEAP.
 Finally, the watchdog.sh will run to keep auth.

 Now enjoy your Campus Internet.
 Everything is fine.